EhsanEqlimi/EhsanEqlimi.github.io/content/codes.md

 In other words, SCA considers a single active source at a time, while k-SCA accommodates multiple active sources, making it more flexible for different scenarios.

-We presnted a method for mixing matrix identification  and blind source separation that improves upon existing k-sparse source approaches, especially in noisy real-world situations with k=m-1.
+We presnted a method for mixing matrix identification  and blind source separation that improves upon existing k-sparse source approaches, especially in noisy real-world situations with k=m-1 (m is the number of sensors).
 Explore my open-source projects and tools related to k-SCA below:

 *Mixing Matrix Identification in k-SCA*